eng-jonathan/DataScience_MachineLearning_and_StatisticalModeling/README.md

 **Results**:

-✓ Random Forest Model is accurate within $27,000.
-(Fair Range considering the Average Home Price is $315,000)
+✓ Random Forest Model predicts within $27,000.
+(The Average Home Price is $315,000)

-✗ Model Requires more observations to accurately predict extrapolated data, however performs well when predicting within the included zipcodes.
+✗ Model Requires more observations to accurately predict extrapolated data, however performs well within the included zipcodes.
 ___
 <a name="overview"></a>